stenzr/AuthService/README.md

-# AuthService
+# BloggingAuthService

+A REST API service to expose endpoints that allow users to Register, Login and make authenticated Requests to acess the blog articles.

-An authservice in Node JS:
+1. An authservice REST API in Node JS:

 - **Database**: MongoDb
 - **Backend**: NodeJS and Express